Art & Design Department

 About the program

-Harding's art education program is designed to prepare art teachers for licensing to teach P-12.
-The program is based on a 36-hour art core composed of art studio, art history, art education and visual aesthetics courses.
+Harding's art education program is designed to prepare future art teachers to teach P-12.
+The program is based on a 52-hour art core composed of art studio, art history, art education and visual aesthetics courses.
 We are committed to a strong foundation in design plus elective courses in a variety of media to prepare strong art teachers.

-There a several paths a student might choose in order to get to liscensure.
-We encourage you to visit with John Keller, Ph.D. for more information on the best course of action.
+There are several paths a student might choose in order to obtain licensure to teach.
+We encourage you to visit with Prof. Tessa Davidson (email@example.com) for more information on the best course of action.

 Academic advising is a crucial part of getting the most from your time as an art education major at Harding.
-Plan to schedule an appointment with one of the art education advisers two-weeks prior to registration week in both fall and spring semesters.
-Make sure you check for holds on your accounts that might delay your registering for classes.
-Registering as early as your classification allows ensures that you get the best schedule.
-Classes fill up fast–register quickly.
-You will most likely need to rearrange courses due to closed classes along the way.
+Plan to schedule an appointment with one of the fine art advisors a minimum of two-weeks prior to registration week in both fall and spring semesters.
+Students must make sure to check for holds on their accounts that might delay registering for classes.
+Registering as early as each classification allows ensures that students get the best schedule.
+Classes fill up fast, so it is recommended that students register quickly.

 Retention, Graduation and Job Placements

-Our graduates are successfully teaching in schools all across Arkansas and many other states.
+Our graduates are successfully teaching in schools across Arkansas and many other states.